 The review of Resolutions and Recommendations of previous conferences is a standing agenda item.
 Based on membership proposals WRC-15 shall conclude on whether there is a need for any modification or suppression of Resolutions or Recommendations from previous conferences.
 Europe reviewed Resolutions and Recommendations of previous conferences and concluded to make proposals for modification, suppression or reasoned decision to abstain from changes as follows.

-RESOLUTION 18 (Rev.WRC-12)
+RESOLUTION 18 (Rev.WRC-15)

-Relating to the procedure for identifying and announcing the position of ships and aircraft of States not parties to an armed conflict1
+Relating to the procedure for identifying and announcing the position of ships and aircraft of States not parties to an armed conflict

 MOD EUR/9A20/1

 resolves